Resources for Students:

 "My broad interests in food systems and sustainability were right at home in the transdisciplinary environment of the Gund.
 Being here has also empowered me to question my assumptions about the role of the economy in our social and ecological lives."

-- Alison Nihart, Gund Graduate Student Fellow
+- Alison Nihart, Gund Alumni

 By becoming a Gund Graduate Student Fellow, UVM students join the Gund Institute community and gain exposure to a wide range of expertise, perspectives, and techniques through course offerings, weekly discussions, seminars, and research mentoring.
 Many pursue a graduate certificate in Ecological Economics.

 Master's and Ph.D. students work with Gund Fellows in conducting transdisciplinary research.
 Fellows have faculty appointments in several departments and schools at UVM, and students receive degrees in the home department of their advisor.

 If you are interested in graduate research with the Gund Institute, we encourage you to:

 Once admitted to your home department, becoming a Gund Graduate Student Fellow is simple: